Lorentz transformation: Coordinate transformation

 The spacetime coordinates of an event, as measured by each observer in their inertial reference frame (in standard configuration) are shown in the speech bubbles.

 Top: frame F moves at velocity v along the x-axis of frame F.

 Bottom: frame F moves at velocity −v along the x′-axis of frame F.

 A "stationary" observer in frame F defines events with coordinates t, x, y, z.
 Another frame F moves with velocity v relative to F, and an observer in this "moving" frame F defines events using the coordinates t′, x′, y′, z′.

 The coordinate axes in each frame are parallel (the x and x′ axes are parallel, the y and y′ axes are parallel, and the z and z′ axes are parallel), remain mutually perpendicular, and relative motion is along the coincident xx′ axes.
 At t = t′ = 0, the origins of both coordinate systems are the same, (x, y, z) = (x′, y′, z′) = (0, 0, 0).
 In other words, the times and positions are coincident at this event.
 If all these hold, then the coordinate systems are said to be in standard configuration, or synchronized.

+Lorentz factor depicted as a right triangle in a quadrant of radius 1.